 In 2014, eighty percent of our Santa Cruz Chardonnay grapes were harvested from Sunny Acres Vineyard.
 Nestled in a quaint valley dotted with oak and pine trees in the town of Scotts Valley at 400 ft elevation lies the Sunny Acres Vineyard.
-This four acre cane pruned Chardonnay vineyard was planted in 1985 on 5C rootstock utilizing clone 4 bud wood on a 6 X 12 spacing.
-Situated four miles from the Pacific Ocean, this site enjoys a cooling effect along with abundant fog making the site perfect for growing grapes with great acidity and depth of flavors.
+This 4-acre, cane pruned Chardonnay vineyard was planted in 1985 on 5C rootstock utilizing clone 4 bud wood on a 6 X 12 spacing.
+Situated 4 miles from the Pacific Ocean, this site enjoys a cooling effect along with abundant fog making the site perfect for growing grapes with great acidity and depth of flavors.
 Each morning in the spring, fog gently rolls in completely encompassing the vineyard lasting until early afternoon when the sun finally peaks through.

-Skyland Vineyard is a one-acre, dry farmed 1999 planting on Skyland Ridge that lies within sight of Monterey Bay.
+Skyland Vineyard is a 1-acre, dry farmed 1999 planting on Skyland Ridge that lies within sight of Monterey Bay.
 Twenty percent of the grapes were harvested from here.
 Steeply terraced, it offers sandy-loam mountain soils and extended periods of sunlight from full southern exposure.
 The close proximity to the coast induces mild summer days and radical temperature plunges at sunset.
 These extremities are stressful to the vines, but they payoff in wines with complex aromas, deep flavors, and bright acidity.